 Philadelphia Zoo - Philadelphia and the Countryside

 The Philadelphia Zoo is known as “America’s First Zoo” and is home to more than 1,300 animals, many of which are rare and endangered.
 The zoo, fulfilling its mission of conservation, science, education and recreation, supports and engages in conservation efforts to protect endangered species around the world.
-This spring marks the opening of a brand new, world-class children’s zoo, providing a joyful, engaging experience for children and families.
+With copious amounts of indoor and outdoor features, KidZooU provides a joyful, engaging experience for children and families.

 Erie Zoo and Botanical Gardens - Pennsylvania’s Great Lakes Region